MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 Numerical Ranges
 ****************

-This chapter describes *numerical ranges* objects that are useful abstaction of numerical loops, intervals, discrete sets, (log)lines and linear spaces.
+This chapter describes :type:`range` and :type:`logrange` objects that are useful abstaction of numerical loops, intervals, discrete sets, (log)lines and linear spaces.
 The module for numerical ranges is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, numerical ranges must be handled directly by their methods.
 Note that :type:`range` and :type:`logrange` have value semantic like :type:`number`.

 Constructors
 ============